justinjung04/justinjung04-portfolio/README.md

 ### Watching source files for change and auto-refreshing browser

 I have used 'inline mode' that was explained in webpack documentation.
 It is to add `<script src='http://localhost:8080/webpack-dev-server.js'></script>` to html.
-Before release, the line must be removed from the html.

 ___